run-ai/genv/README.md

 ## License
-The genv software is Copyright 2022 [Run.ai Labs, Ltd.].
+The Genv software is Copyright 2022 [Run.ai Labs, Ltd.].
 The software is licensed by Run.ai under the AGPLv3 license.
 Please note that Run.ai’s intention in licensing the software are that the obligations of licensee pursuant to the AGPLv3 license should be interpreted broadly.
 For example, Run.ai’s intention is that the terms “work based on the Program” in Section 0 of the AGPLv3 license, and “Corresponding Source” in Section 1 of the AGPLv3 license, should be interpreted as broadly as possible to the extent permitted under applicable law.